haileykatrine said: yay more diabetics:))!!

 Let me know what you have to treat your hypos :)

-findingandcreating asked: I just saw your response to my question about the conversion of mmol/L to mg/dl readings!
+findingandcreating said: I just saw your response to my question about the conversion of mmol/L to mg/dl readings!
 So, your readings show up to be mmol/L (good readings I believe are 4-8?).
 So say you had a reading of 4.7, for example.
 To get a reading as mine would show (mg/dl) you would take your reading of 4.7 (mmol/L) and multiply that by 18 to get 85 (mg/dl)!(: So, for me to convert my reading into mmol/L I'd simply do the opposite and divide by 18! -I really hope that was understandable!
 I'm happy to help! -Rachel

 Thankyou so much!
 Thats such a easier way to understand it! so simple now!